SamStudio8/goldilocks/docs/examples.rst

          NCA
           CAT

-In our example, the NCounterStrategy will then count the number of N bases that appear in each split, for each sample, for each chromosome.
+In our example, the NucleotideCounterStrategy will then count the number of N bases that appear in each split, for each sample, for each chromosome.